 As a first-year student, you are responsible for registering for classes.
 You will complete this process in consultation with your academic adviser.
 Specific guidance on how to select and register for appropriate courses will be provided as you approach your start at the School of Engineering.
-Below is an overview of what you’ll need to complete in order to register for fall 2014 classes.
+Below is an overview of what you’ll need to complete in order to register for spring 2015 classes.
 You can find additional resources and how-to guides here: https://newclasses.nyu.edu/.

 If you’ve been admitted into the General Studies or HEOP Program, you may have additional items to consider during the registration process, and will receive supplemental information to guide your enrollment experience.

 Please direct any and all of your questions about the registration process for first-year students to the Academic Advisement Center (AAC): firstname.lastname@example.org

 This is the first step of the registration process, which not only signals your intent to pursue postsecondary education at the School of Engineering, but also allows us to officially matriculate you into your academic program.
 Please submit your deposit as soon as possible.

 If you are required to take the expository writing placement exam, a site-based assessment, then you will be made aware of your status by email during the month of November.
 Upon taking the exam, you will be notified of your fall writing class.
 If you are required to take the writing placement exam, you must do so before you can enroll in your fall writing class.
 A writing course marker, a placeholder for the actual course, will be available to you, if you are not able to take the exam before registration begins.
 A schedule adjustment will be required, once your placement score has been determined, with the writing class replacing the course marker.
 Here are the dates for the placement exam: